DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-discovery-peer-review-report.md

 #### Green

-The team is on the right track and has no further actions.
+The team is on the right track.

+There will be no actions recorded in the report.

 ## Review considerations